WorldHealthOrganization/app/docs/TESTING.md

 - The correct handling of notifications received when the app is in the foreground or background, especially under low battery conditions.

-#### User Preferences

-- Users can amend typical preference options such as sound, brightness, network, power save mode, date and time, time zone, languages, access type and notifications.
-- The apps adhere to the set preferences by behaving accordingly.

-#### Interoperability

-- Various system overlays made by manufacturers
-  - Samsung TouchWiz;
-  - Samsung OneUI;
-  - Huawei EMUI;
-  - HTC Sense;
-  - LG UX;
-  - Google Pixel UI;
-  - Sony Xperia UI;

-### Various Connectivity Methods

-#### Low/mid/high internet speed;

-- How the app behaves without internet.
-- How the app behaves with slow internet.
-- Correct app functionality with different connectivity modes.
-- Switching between modes does not cause any unexpected behaviour or data loss.
-- Clear information is given to the user if the functionality is restricted due to limited or no network connection or if bandwidth is low.
-The message should state the limitations and their reasons.

-### Test Types to perform

-#### Installability testing

-- Is the installation process easy to understand.
-- Re-installation.
-- Uninstall.

-#### Stress testing

-- Low disk space.
-- High CPU-usage.
-- Device with slow CPU.

-#### Performance testing

-- Check slow and older devices.

-#### Usability testing

-- Be self-explanatory and intuitive.
-- Allow user mistakes.
-- Be consistent in wording and behaviour.
-- Make necessary information visible and reachable in each screen size and type.

-#### Accessibility testing

-- Check screen readers.
-- Check high contrast colours.
-- Check black and white screen colours.
-- Minimum color contrast ratios of 3:1 for 18pt text and larger and 4.5:1 of any smaller text.
-- Touch targets are at least 44pt on iOS and 48dp on Android (in the smallest dimension).
-- All interactive elements are labeled as such with accessibility traits that reflect interactive state and text labels.
+### User Preferences

+- Settings are remembered between app and device restart but not across multiple devices
+- Changing setting changes the app behaviour

+### Internet Connectivity

+- No internet => report to user that app is offline
+- Slow internet => report to user if app functionality is limited
+- Cellular vs. wifi connectivity switching

+### Installation

+- Intuitive install process
+- Uninstall
+- Re-installation should not restore any user data

+### Screen Overlays

+Various system overlays made by manufacturers:

+- Samsung TouchWiz
+- Samsung OneUI
+- Huawei EMUI
+- HTC Sense
+- LG UX
+- Google Pixel UI
+- Sony Xperia UI

+### Accessibility: Visual

+- High contrast colours
+- Black and white screen colours
+- Minimum color contrast ratios of 3:1 for 18pt text and larger and 4.5:1 of any smaller text
+- Touch targets are at least 44pt on iOS and 48dp on Android (in the smallest dimension)
+- All interactive elements are labeled as such with accessibility traits that reflect interactive state and text labels

+### Accessibility: Audio

+Support for VoiceOver / TalkBack systems:

 - Images provide text descriptions
-- Screens MUST have meaningful titles.
+- Screens MUST have meaningful titles
-- The reading order of a screen as conveyed by VoiceOver / TalkBack MUST be logical and intuitive.
+- Reading order of a screen MUST be logical and intuitive
-- When content is added or deleted from a screen, VoiceOver / TalkBack focus MUST be managed logically and never be lost.
+- When content is added or deleted from a screen MUST be managed logically and never be lost
-- Fonts should be resizable without breaking layout.
+- Fonts should be resizable without breaking layout

-### Test procedures

-#### Coverage

-After performing tests fill Device Coverage Sheet, so we could estimate our Device/OS/Overlay coverage.

-#### Bug bash

-Bug bashes will have their procedure which will be sent to invited users.

 ### Risks

-#### We don't exactly know what devices our users will use.

-That's our main risk.
+Unknown userbase is our main risk.
 We need to assume that they could use anything ranging from Samsung Galaxy Nexus \(Android 4.X\) and iPhone 4s \(iOS 9.3.5\) to Samsung Galaxy Folder 2 \(3.8" screen\), Samsung Galaxy View SM-760 \(18.4" screen\) and Infinix Zero 5 Pro \(with Mediatek MT6757CD Helio P20 CPU\) ending with Xiaomi Redmi K30 Pro \(2020 release\).

-We must deal with multiple device types, OS versions, screen sizes, quality of display and many more.